About Us

 Jennifer Spence

-Jennifer is our Bookkeeping and Administration Coordinator.
+Jennifer is our Office Manager.
 Her primary role is to implement CCSN’s financial plans and policies and maintenance of its fiscal records.
 She also helps with various administrative duties as required.

 Jennifer’s qualifications include a Bachelor of Arts from Lakehead University, an Executive Business Administration Diploma from Willis College and a Bookkeeping Certificate from Algonquin College.